 Maritime Institute in Linthicum MD.
 The training was very intense with some very interesting and useful

 information.
 The training was led by National Vice President Lew Drass along with 4 Regional

 Administrative Assistants from across the country.
 The training started by teaching us how effective

 writing can help with the statements that we use to back up our facts and contentions is very critical in

 filing a strong grievance.
 We were taught how to look at each grievance from both the Union and

-we are under attack.
-The knowledge that we received will be used in our drop in steward workshops
+are under attack.
+The knowledge that we received will be used in our drop in steward workshops on

-on Thursday nights.
-I look forward to Thursday night training and thank you Rhonda for putting the
+Thursday nights.
+I look forward to Thursday night training and thank you Rhonda for putting the program

 Legislative Update From National

 The leaders of the House committee with USPS oversight have released a discussion draft of a potential